-Not only is the Swiss resort of Verbier teaming with restaurants and bars but there are also over 400km of pistes and the same again off piste, with panoramic views including the Matterhorn and Mt Blanc.
+Not only is the Swiss resort of Verbier teaming with restaurants, bars and catered chalets but there are also over 400km of pistes and the same again off piste, with panoramic views including the Matterhorn and Mt Blanc.

 Verbier has, also, just renewed the agreement creating the 4 Vallées ski area for the next 18 years making it official: it’s still HUGE.
 Photographer, Melody Sky tells us why she decided to make her home and build her business here.